LawleyFall2017/230-fall2017/Schedule.md

 This week we'll take a deeper dive into aspects of CSS that aren't covered in the prereq classes: the CSS box model, CSS element positioning, CSS selector types, and using Google fonts.

 - **Tuesday Readings**
   - [Lynda.com: CSS Fundamentals, Sections 1-3](https://www.lynda.com/CSS-tutorials/CSS-Fundamentals/417645-2.html?org=rit.edu): This is a video-only tutorial, rather than a hands-on tutorial, so it will take less time to complete.
-Some of it will be review from past classes, but most of it goes into more detail that the prerequisite classes.
+Some of it will be review from past classes, but it goes into more detail that the prerequisite classes.

 - **[Tuesday Exercise](./weekly_materials/week2/advancedMarkupExercise.md)**
   - We will revisit the file we worked on last week, adding additional CSS formatting.